NasEla/min306-2023/secretary/README.md

 ![Game finished, you may play again](./img/game_end.png)

 The game was done using the classical HTML, CSS, and JS.
 But it also used the new framework [Svelte](https://svelte.dev/).
 It has a great developer experience, with the cost of having a small ecosystem since it is a new framework.
 Since we don't plan to hire other people to do this project, we chose to use this framework.
-It also used [skeleton](https://www.skeleton.dev/) which is a component library to Svelte, similar to [material ui](https://mui.com/) for [React](https://reactjs.org/).
+We also used [Skeleton](https://www.skeleton.dev/) which is a component library to Svelte, similar to [material ui](https://mui.com/) for [React](https://reactjs.org/), and [Tailwind](https://tailwindcss.com/).